hageyahhoo/Agile2020/proposal.md

-# Information about the Experience
+# ⭐️Information about the Experience
 I am the first member of "SET" (Software Engineer in Test) in LINE Corporation.
 I joined LINE Corporation in 2017.
 After a series of improvements, in 2019, we formed a team of SET and became the leader of the team.

 From the start of my career as SET in LINE Corporation, our team members and I have been solving a variety of software and organizational problems.